 Adopting a voice and tone for your brand is crucial.
 Find it and stick to it – consistency is key in building trust and a rapport with your fans.
 They want to feel like they know your brand inside-out, like an old friend.
 Heineken markets itself as a ‘lad’s’ beer – it is the official sponsor of the Champion’s League (yes, football).
 So how does Heineken make the most of it without being offensive or chauvinistic?

-Heineken are fully aware of the stereotypes that surround their target audience who expect a degree of this so show through the brand.
-Heineken cleverly play on this by being very light-hearted in its approach and completely inoffensive.
+Heineken is fully aware of the stereotypes that surround their target audience who expect a degree of this so shows through the brand.
+Heineken cleverly plays on this by being very light-hearted in its approach and completely inoffensive.
 Showing that you are aware of your target audience and playing to that strength will result in gaining the type of audience you want.
 Of course, always remember you are in the public domain and think before you post anything.
-A good tip is to ask yourself “who is the last person I want want to see this?” and then “would they be offended if they saw it?”.
+A good tip is to ask yourself “who is the last person I want to see this?” and then “would they be offended if they saw it?”.
 If the answer to the second question is “no” then you’re fine!

 Top tip: posting links on your Facebook page that direct to your website improves search engine optimisation (SEO) by getting your site much needed traffic!

-Heineken also frequently upload images to their photo albums, showcasing events held, which allows them to show the sociable side of the brand.
+Heineken also frequently uploads images to their photo albums, showcasing events held, which allows them to show the sociable side of the brand.
 This plays up to their reputation outlined above but also names the faces within the company.
 Putting a face and personality to the brand demonstrates human qualities and a degree of trustworthiness.